Gord Bamford: 2013–2019: Country Junkie, Tin Roof, and Neon Smoke

 Bamford's sixth album, Country Junkie, co-produced by Nashville producer Byron Hill, was released in October 2013.
 The album earned Bamford's first No. 1 single "When Your Lips Are So Close" (2013), a CRIA Gold Digital Single certification for "When Your Lips Are So Close" (2013), CCMA Single of the Year for "When Your Lips Are So Close" (2014), a Top-10 Country single ‘Unreal’ (2014), a Top-10 Country single ‘Where A Farm Used To Be’ (2014), a JUNO nomination for Country Album of the Year (2014), a fourth chart single "Groovin With You" (2015), CCMA Single of the Year for "Where A Farm Used To Be" (2015), and CCMA Song of the Year for "Where A Farm Used To Be" (2015).

 In January 2018, Bamford released his eighth studio album Neon Smoke.
 It includes his second #1 Canada Country hit "Dive Bar", as well as collaborations with Jim Cuddy and Tracy Lawrence.
 He also performed at Casino Nova Scotia with Aaron Goodvin and Clay Walker.

 2020–present: Diamonds in a Whiskey Glass and Fire It Up

 In June 2021, Bamford released his ninth studio album Diamonds in a Whiskey Glass on Anthem Records and Cache Entertainment.
 It includes the singles "Diamonds in a Whiskey Glass" and "Heaven on Dirt".
 In November 2021, Bamford released the new single "Drink Along Song".

 In January 2023, Bamford released the single "One Heartbeat From Heaven".
-It is the lead single off his upcoming tenth studio album Fire It Up.
+It is the lead single off his tenth studio album Fire It Up, which was released in April 2023.